Kafka Vehicle Tutorial

 }

-Note: If you run the broker and populator using these instructions, your machine will have an equivalent topic available to any local Kafka consumer via bootstrap server localhost:29092
+Note: If you run the broker and populator using these instructions, your machine will have an equivalent topic available to any local Kafka consumer via bootstrap server localhost:29092 for experimentation purposes.

 Nstream Entities